This post may contain affiliate links. See our affiliate disclaimer here.

 Money is a driving force behind many RVers decision to boondock.
 People who live in their RVs often chose to boondock part of each month to save money.
 With many RV parks charging upwards of $40 per night, a few nights of boondocking can lead to real savings.

 While boondocking spots are typically free or very low cost, there are other expenses associated with boondocking.
 Most boondockers require additional propane or fuel to run appliances or a generator.
+See our guide on how to run your RV fridge off propane for more details.

 Most boondockers also have to pay to dump their holding tanks, while most campgrounds include use of a dump station.
 See our guide to finding free RV dump stations to lessen your boondocking expenses.